Community Nurse Jobs & Recruitment in the UK

 The flexible hours of a locum role could free up more time for you to study, work a second job or focus on your family life.
 A locum position gives you the freedom to be your own boss until you find a permanent job to stick with.
 You’ll also gain invaluable experience as a locum in different hospitals, learning the varying working practices for each position.
 Although working as a locum community nurse is a fantastic opportunity, it is important to bear in mind that you won’t be eligible for a workplace pension scheme as well as sick, holiday or maternity/paternity pay.

-Your World Healthcare is currently recruiting a band 5 Community Nurse in Potters Bar on a temporary or full time basis.
+Your World Healthcare is currently recruiting a band 5/6 Community Nurse - Oxford in Oxford on a temporary or full time basis.

 Send your CV straight to the right person

 How to speed up a job application using your smartphone

 We all know that the lives of doctors, nurses, radiographers and other healthcare staff are hectic enough without spending your free time uploading documents and filling out forms.
 That’s why we’ve put together some top tips on what documents to keep handy on your mobile phone, so you can apply for healthcare jobs quickly and easily (and put your feet up during your free time!).